-We agree with the reviewer that a discussion of drawbacks of the method is important and therefore we have added a paragraph in the introduction which briefly describe them.
-We discussed them in much greater detail in Devitre and Wieser 2024 GPL, and even coded a python implementation of the model of Wanamaker and Evans 1989 for plastic deformation.
+We agree with the reviewer that a discussion of drawbacks of the method is important and therefore we have added a paragraph in the introduction where we describe them describe them.
+We also refer the reader toDevitre and Wieser 2024 GPL, where more detail is provided, including a python implementation of the model of Wanamaker and Evans 1989 for plastic deformation.
 We discuss there that in the case of Kilauea, for example, the effect is minimal and within the uncertainty of the method.
 Regardless, we agree this effect can be much more important in other settings and thus is briefly discussed here though the reliability of the method is not the topic of this paper.